 "No matter who you are, or where you come from, or what you look like, the outdoors is for you.
 And I think everybody should be able to enjoy it."Emily Ford, Duluth News Tribune We had the privilege of witnessing Emily Ford and Diggins the sled dog make history this weekend by reaching the Western … Continue reading Emily Ford Completes the Ice Age Trail!

 “Do the best you can until you know better.
-Then when you know better, do better.” -Maya Angelou I've put off writing this post for a while because its something that I am still sorting out.
-What started as a simple challenge has become a journey to know more, do more and take a hard look … Continue reading Why I Pick Up Trash and Things I Learned as a Groundskeeper
+Then when you know better, do better.” -Maya Angelou What started as a simple challenge of picking up trash while I hike has become a journey to know more, do more and take a hard look at my own habits.
+Although there is progress, I will … Continue reading Why I Pick Up Trash and Things I Learned as a Groundskeeper

 "GO OUTSIDE WITH THE REST OF THE WILD ANIMALS!!" -Mom Time to Hike!
 Last month at our "Unpacking Your Hiking Hesitations" Clinic at Midwest Mountaineering, Ruth and I were asked a question: “How do you make time for hiking?”
 I responded almost automatically: “you make time for the things you love”.
 But the minute those words … Continue reading Go Outside!
 How to Get Out and Stay Out

 ‘What is’ vs. ‘What if’… Self Care at Glendalough State Park

 "When you focus on the 'what ifs', you're almost manifesting the thing you are most worried about.
 By focusing on the 'what is', you are focusing on the good that is occurring in that present moment'-Sharlene Jones Episode 121: She Explores The last couple of weeks have been difficult.
 Life stuff...hurting for others, internalizing, etc...I … Continue reading ‘What is’ vs. ‘What if’… Self Care at Glendalough State Park